Policy Context

 How much ODA does Japan allocate to climate projects?

-In 2022, Japan’s ODA targeting climate change as a principal or significant goal totaled US$15.2 billion, comprising 77% of bilateral allocable ODA, signficantly above the DAC average of 29%.
+In 2022, Japan’s ODA targeting climate change as a principal or significant goal totaled US$15.2 billion, comprising 77% of bilateral allocable ODA, significantly above the DAC average of 29%.

-Japan remained the highest DAC donor for climate-related ODA in both absolute and relative terms in 2022.
+Japan remained the largest DAC donor for climate-related ODA in both absolute and relative terms in 2022.

 How is Japan's climate ODA changing?